risingwavelabs/risingwave-docs-legacy/docs/key-concepts.md

 ### Protobuf

 Protocol buffers (commonly known as Protobuf) are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
 It is similar to XML, but smaller, faster, and simpler.
 RisingWave supports decoding Protobuf data.
-When creating a source that uses Protobuf format, you need to specify the schema.
+When creating a source that uses the Protobuf format, you need to specify the schema.
 For details about the requirements, see [Protobuf requirements](../docs/sql/commands/sql-create-source.md#protobuf).

 ### `psql`

 `psql` is a terminal-based front-end to PostgreSQL and other databases that are compatible with the PostgreSQL [wire protocol](#wire-protocol), such as RisingWave.
-With `psql`, you can type queries interatively, issue these query to RisingWave, and see the query results.
+With `psql`, you can type queries interatively, issue these queries to RisingWave, and see the query results.
 In addition, `psql` provides a number of meta-commands and various shell-like features to facilitate writing scripts and automating a wide variety of tasks.

 ### Serialization